-Channel (I,J)=(1,1) The most striking feature of this channel is the $\rho(770)$ resonance, which, as it can be seen in Fig.3a, can be fitted with a great precision.
-This had already been achieved at $O(p^4)$ both with the single [8] and the coupled [11] channel formalisms.
-However, this is now achieved in a simultaneous fit with all the other channels, but since we are using the complete $O(p^4)$ expressions we have a good description of the high energy data without spoiling the scattering lengths listed in Table III.
+The most striking feature of this channel is the $\rho(770)$ resonance, which, as can be seen in Fig. 3(a), can be fitted with great precision.
+This had already been achieved at $O(p^4)$ with both the single [8] and the coupled [11] channel formalisms.
+However, it is now achieved in a simultaneous fit with all the other channels, but since we are using the complete $O(p^4)$ expressions we have a good description of the high energy data without spoiling the scattering lengths listed in Table III.